raspberrypilearning/generic-python-datetime-timedelta/en/step_1.md

 datetime.timedelta(0, 6, 843882)
 ```

 - This is a `timedelta` object.
-It tells you how many days, seconds and microseconds it took to to type that third line.
+It tells you how many days, seconds, and microseconds it took you to type the line starting with `t2`.

-- To extract out the days, seconds or milliseconds, you can do the following.
+- To extract the days, seconds, or microseconds, you can do the following:

 ```python
 >>> dt = t2 - 21